CookieZ0710/SFM-final-build/SFM/README.txt

 - SQL
 our SQL database CREATE and INSERT queries will all be stored here, IT IS NECESSARY TO RUN THESE QUERIES FOR THE WEB APP TO FUNCTION

+- Available logins
+a list of available accounts to log in to use the web app

 IF YOU HAVE ANY TROUBLE SETTING IT UP
 NOTIFY ME TP068939@mail.apu.edu.my